 General Motors, which jumped onboard in 2004, is using Autosar for basic software functionality in its electronic control units.
 Ford and Fiat Chrysler – which has also partnered with Google’s autonomous driving unit Waymo – are close behind.
 The three companies founded the North American Autosar user group in late 2015.

 Improvements to the Adaptive Platform standard will be released every six to nine months.
-Several features for debugging and backtracking of software errors, accelerating hardware, and monitoring the integrity of the platform are already in development.
+Several features for debugging and backtracking of software errors, hardware acceleration to drive parallel computing, and a platform for monitoring the integrity of the platform are already in development.

 Some engineers say that embedded software standards are vital for hitting the moving target of fully autonomous driving, which is still a long ways off.
 “We need adaptive applications so that we can fundamentally change the software during the lifetime of the vehicle,” said Mentor Graphics’ Ali.